nnifler/magnetic-soft-robots/tests/manual tests/gui/test GUI - Export to lib.md

 ## Test
 1. Start of the application
     1. Run the file [$ magnetic-soft-robots/main.py](../../../main.py)
+2. Selected Tab
+   1. Make sure you selected the default tab simulation settings.
-2. Check the behaviour of the application: Check whether a sub widget with the name "Material Configuration" opens in the interface at start.
+3. Check the behaviour of the application: Check whether a sub widget with the name "Material Configuration" opens in the interface at start.
-3. Test Material Name functionality
+4. Test Material Name functionality
     1. Input random accepted values in each text field in the material configuration widget.
     2. Click save button
     3. Close the dialog window
     4. Close the main window
-4. Redo step 1
+5. Redo step 1
-5. Select Material
+6. Select Material
    1. Open Select Material Dropdown
    2. Select the material with the name you specified
    3. Look at the values

 ## Expected Result
-1. 3.2 A dialog box appears that confirms your addition.
+1. 4.2 A dialog box appears that confirms your addition.
-2. 5.1 The item with the specified name appears in the dropdown
+2. 6.1 The item with the specified name appears in the dropdown
-3. 5.3 The values you specified are equal to the values that are now shown
+3. 6.3 The values you specified are equal to the values that are now shown